jagjourney/jaggrok-elementor/readme.txt

 3. Generate content in middle canvas

 == Changelog ==
+= 1.0.03 =
+* Added an opt-in daily provider health check that re-tests stored API keys with WP-Cron.
+* Captured consecutive connection failures and alerted administrators once the threshold is reached.
+* Introduced settings to toggle automated checks and manage notification recipients.

 = 1.0.00 =
 * Reset the public changelog to establish AiMentor Elementor as the new baseline.
 * Rebranded the plugin from JagGrok to AiMentor Elementor with compatibility shims for existing installs.